 The drivers side mat had a rubber heel pad sewn to it with the "Austin" logo in its center.

 More Karvel mats continued under the seats with slotted cutouts for the seat tracks.
 They were all unbound and used 3 prong brass carpet snaps.

-On 100-6 and early 3000 side shift cars, the main tunnel body was similar in shape to the earlier BN2 models.
+The main tunnel body on side shift cars was similar in shape to the earlier BN2 models.
 It was painted black and held in place with screws into the floor and the forward bulkhead.